scalawithcats/scala-with-cats/src/pages/intro/three-levels.typ

 + Paradigms are social constructs.
 They change over time.
 Object-oriented programming as practiced today differs from the style originally used in Simula and Smalltalk, and functional programming today is very different from the original LISP code.

 + The three level organization is just a tool for thought.
-In the real world it is more complicated.
+The real world it is more complicated.